 The goal of CockroachDB is to “make data easy,” and while it seems like a stretch now, we eventually want CockroachDB to be able to act as the entire state layer for web applications.
 We are currently addressing the SQL layer, and a full-text search like ElasticSearch is somewhere ahead on the product horizon.
-Since Cockroach Labs has a Free Fridays policy for work on experimental projects, I decided to use mine to experiment with implementing the Redis protocol on top of CockroachDB, attempting to answer the question: Could CockroachDB ever replace Redis?
+Since Cockroach Labs offered a flexible policy for work on experimental projects, I decided to use mine to experiment with implementing the Redis protocol on top of CockroachDB, attempting to answer the question: Could CockroachDB ever replace Redis?

 Although I have only used Redis occasionally, I have been a part of organizations that use it heavily.
-They and others have expended significant engineering effort to create software that can correctly failover between master and slave nodes during a node failure.
+They and others have expended significant engineering effort to create software that can correctly failover between nodes during a node failure.
 And even with all that effort, they are still limited to Redis’ asynchronous replication that can lose data.

 Redis, it appears to me, made some performance tradeoffs from the start: be fast by being single threaded with no synchronous replication to slave nodes.
 CockroachDB made the opposite tradeoffs: consistency and scaling first, then optimize to make up for performance loss.